Postalveolar consonant: Postalveolar non-sibilants

-Non-sibilant sounds can also be made in the postalveolar region, the number of acoustically distinct variations is then significantly reduced.
+Non-sibilant sounds can also be made in the postalveolar region; the number of acoustically distinct variations is then significantly reduced.
 The primary distinction for such sounds is between laminal palatalized and apical retroflex non-palatalized.
 (Subapical retroflex non-sibilants also occur but tend to be palatal, as for sibilants.)

 Non-palatalized (retroflex)

 Retroflex stops, nasals and laterals (like /[ʈ ɳ ɭ]/) occur in a number of languages across the world such as in South Asian languages such as Hindi and various East Asian languages such as Vietnamese.
 The sounds are fairly rare in European languages but occur, for example, in Swedish; they are then often considered to be allophones of sequences such as //rn// or //rt//.
 Also, for some languages that distinguish "dental" vs. "alveolar" stops and nasals, they are actually articulated nearer to prealveolar and postalveolar, respectively.

-The normal rhotic consonant (r-sound) in English is a postalveolar approximant /[ɹ̠]/).
+The typical rhotic consonant (r-sound) in English is a postalveolar approximant /[ɹ̠]/).
 In some dialects of American English, this may either be a velar bunched approximant /[ɹ̈]/ or a retroflex approximant /[ɻ]/.
 Retroflex rhotics of various sorts, especially approximants and flaps occur commonly in the world's languages.
 Some languages also have retroflex trills.
 Toda is particularly unusual in that it has six trills, including a palatalized/non-palatalized distinction and a three-way place distinction among dental, alveolar and retroflex trills.